dojo/docs/quickstart/dojo-basics.rst

      dojo.connect(button, 'onclick', 'helloPressed');
   }

 It is also possible to use the Dojo event model to connect simple objects.
-To demonstrate, lets define a simple object with a couple of methods:
+To demonstrate, let's define a simple object with a couple of methods:

 .. js ::